openaps/docs/docs/docs/walkthrough/phase-2/accessing-your-rig.md

 One of the most convenient ways to do quick edits on your rig’s settings may be by using an app on your iPhone.
 You will need to make sure your rig and your iPhone are sharing the same network (e.g., home wifi, mifi, or personal hotspot) and here are the instructions.
 Each connection point will need it’s own “host” setup in the app.

-* Download “Terminus SSH Shell/Console/Terminal” from iPhone app store
+* Download “Termius SSH Shell/Console/Terminal” from iPhone app store

 * Set up a new “host” in the app with the following information.
 Remeber, you will need to setup a new "host" for every rig and every wifi connection that you will use to connect.
 For example, I have three rigs that I regularly connect to on my home wifi network; edison1 (the rig my daughter regularly wears), edison2 (the rig we keep in her bedroom), and edison3 (the rig we keep in the living room).
 Since my daughter's mobile rig (edison1) can sometimes need to be accessed while we are on the road, I also have a host setup for when her rig is connected to my phone's hotspot.